Key Concepts

 Snapshot

 A Manila snapshot is a point-in-time, read-only copy of a Manila share.
-Snapshots can be created from an existing Manila share that is operational regardless of whether a client has mounted the file system.
-A Manila snapshot can serve as the content source for a new Manila share when the Manila share is created with the create from snapshot option specified.
+Snapshots can be created from an existing share that is operational, regardless of whether a client has mounted the file system.
+A snapshot can serve as the content source for a new share when the share is created with the create from snapshot option.

 Important

-In the Mitaka and Newton release of OpenStack, snapshot support is enabled by default for a newly created share type.
-Starting with the Ocata release, the snapshot_support extra spec must be set to True in order to allow snapshots for a share type.
-If the ‘snapshot_support’ extra_spec is omitted or if it is set to False, users would not be able to create snapshots on shares of this share type.
+In the Mitaka and Newton releases of OpenStack, snapshot support is enabled by default for newly created share types.
+Beginning with the Ocata release, the snapshot_support extra spec must be set to True to allow snapshots for a share type.
+If the snapshot_support extra spec is omitted or set to False, users cannot create snapshots on shares of that type.

 Other snapshot-related extra specs in the Ocata release (and later) include:

-• create_share_from_snapshot_support: Allow the creation of a new share from a snapshot
+• create_share_from_snapshot_support: Allows creation of a new share from a snapshot.

-• revert_to_snapshot_support: Allow a share to be reverted to the most recent snapshot
+• revert_to_snapshot_support: Allows a share to be reverted to the most recent snapshot.

-If an extra-spec is left unset, it will default to ‘False’, but a newly created share may or may not end up on a backend with the associated capability.
-Set the extra spec explicitly to False, if you would like your shares to be created only on backends that do not support the associated capabilities.
+If an extra spec is left unset, it defaults to False.
+A newly created share may or may not end up on a backend with the associated capability.
+Set the extra spec explicitly to False if you want shares created only on backends that do not support the associated capabilities.
 For a table of NetApp supported extra specs, refer to Table 6.10, “NetApp supported Extra Specs for use with Manila Share Types”.

 Important

-From Ussuri release, a share can be created from a snapshot and be placed in a pool or backend different from the parent share.
-To allow shares to be placed in other pools or backends, make sure to set use_scheduler_creating_share_from_snapshot=True in the manila configuration file.
-To perform the operation across clusters, the replication feature must be enabled and the back end property replication_domain must be configured.
+From the Ussuri release, a share can be created from a snapshot and placed in a pool or backend different from the parent share.
+To allow shares to be placed in other pools or backends, set use_scheduler_creating_share_from_snapshot=True in the Manila configuration file.
+To perform this operation across clusters, the replication feature must be enabled and the backend property replication_domain must be configured.
 More details are available here.

 Share Group

-A Manila share group is a grouping construct that makes it possible to group shares.
-Share groups make it possible to perform actions on a group of shares, such as generating consistent, point-in-time snapshots simultaneously.
-Share group snapshots can be created from an existing Manila share group.
-All shares stored in a share group snapshot can be restored by creating a share group from a share group snapshot.
+A Manila share group is a construct that allows you to group shares together.
+Share groups enable actions on multiple shares at once, such as creating consistent, point-in-time snapshots.
+Share group snapshots can be created from an existing share group, and all shares in a share group snapshot can be restored by creating a share group from that snapshot.

 Note

-When using NetApp’s Manila drivers, before Xena release, Share Groups are synonymous with the conventional Consistency Group construct.
-From Xena, if FlexGroup pool is configured, the consistency group is not supported, so the Share Groups will not have the features of a Consistency Group.
-Beginning with the Rocky release, OpenStack recommends the usage of Share Groups to create a grouping construct which operates on groups of shares.
+When using NetApp’s Manila drivers before the Xena release, Share Groups are synonymous with the conventional Consistency Group construct.
+From Xena onward, if a FlexGroup pool is configured, consistency group features are not supported, and Share Groups will not have the features of a Consistency Group.
+Beginning with the Rocky release, OpenStack recommends using Share Groups to create a grouping construct for operating on groups of shares.

 Note